-Congress Avenue is classified as a major arterial roadway that connects Delray Beach to Boynton Beach to the north and Boca Raton to the south.
-An analysis is needed to determine if the Commerce and Congress Mixed Use land use designations should be combined into a single land use designation.
+Congress Avenue is classified and acts as a major arterial roadway that connects Delray Beach to Boynton Beach to the north and Boca Raton to the south.
+An analysis is needed to determine if the two land use designations along Congress Avenue, Commerce and Congress Mixed Use should be combined into a single land use designation.
 The intent of the single land use designation would be to establish a cohesive and unified streetscape aesthetic while accommodating a balanced mix of commercial, industrial, office, and residential uses.